-One of the more honorable choices adult children can make is the caregiving choice to offer their home to an elderly parent.
+One of the more honorable caregiving choices adult children can make is to offer their home to an elderly parent.
 Our parents raised us when we were kids, so it’s only natural to do the same when it becomes less safe for Mom or Dad to live independently.
 However, there are a variety of factors to discuss with your siblings before making this decision.
-All Care, a top provider of senior care in Medford and the surrounding areas, defines the essential questions to consider for the best care solution for your loved one:
+All Care, a top provider of senior care Ashland and the surrounding areas trust, defines the essential questions to consider for the best care solution for your loved one:

 - Do you or one of your sisters or brothers have enough space?
 If designating a room for Dad will lead to modification of the children’s rooms, such as doubling up brothers to share a bedroom or requiring a family member to sleep on the couch, it’s important to weigh this disruption against the advantages to the older adult.